NathanTrung/WhizKidTrains/README.md

 Login to Firebase

-bash

     firebase login

 Deploy the Application

-bash

     firebase deploy

-    This will upload your latest build to Firebase Hosting.
+Note: This will upload your latest build to Firebase Hosting.

-Contributing
+**Contributing**

 We welcome contributions from the community!
 To contribute: